-Yes, Turkey is considered halal and permissible for Muslims.
+Yes, Turkey is considered halal to eat for Muslims.
 This is because most turkeys in Muslim countries are farm-raised and are slaughtered according to Islamic principles.
 Muslim countries also have laws requiring all meat sold within their borders to follow halal regulations.

 What Is Turkey?